-Harvesting, transporting and storing hay are common activities on farms.
-However, safety is often overlooked when preparing to harvest the hay meadow.
+Harvesting, transporting and storing hay are common activities on farms and ranches.
+However, safety is often overlooked when preparing to harvest.
 The machines and implements used combined with the size, weight and shape of the bales create a range of safety hazards for employees.
 The key to preventing incidents is understanding the dangers involved with baling hay and following sound safety practices while working.
 As with any line of work that deals directly with machinery, safety begins with reading the operator’s manual and learning the safety precautions with each machine.
 Further, following Lockout Tagout procedures when performing maintenance or repairs on mowers, balers, etc. is critical to preventing entrapment injuries and death.

 Below are several tips for safe baling, hauling and storage of hay: